Siphocha/alu-higher_level_programming/python-almost_a_circle/README.md

-Python - Almost a circle
+This Python directory is using shapes and shaping to -- practice python principles to a more advanced level.